-The Board outsources the management of its international fixed interest investments to reputable fund managers.
+We outsource the management of our international fixed interest investments to reputable fund managers.

 The Committee assesses the Funds' investment performance in the International Fixed Interest sector by reference to the Bloomberg Barclays Global Aggregate Index (Hedged) over three months, one year, three years, five years and ten years.
 In addition, the Committee compares performance to the median manager return for international fixed interest reported in the MJW Investments Survey.